-I try to do as little as possible when it comes to editing, make sure the colour balance is correct and also the exposure.
+I try to do as little as possible when it comes to editing, make sure the color balance is correct and also the exposure.
 I would rather be behind the lens than in front of the PC.

 6) Do you have general advice and tips for other macro photographers?

-My advice for people would be to get to know your subject, do a little research beforehand know what they feed on etc. I once sat with my lens a couple of inches away from a group of European hornets building their nest, because I had done research I knew their behaviour and sat quite comfortable photographing them.
+My advice for people would be to get to know your subject, do a little research beforehand know what they feed on etc. I once sat with my lens a couple of inches away from a group of European hornets building their nest, because I had done research I knew their behavior and sat quite comfortable photographing them.

 7) Who or what inspires you to do what you do and why?

-I am inspired by lots of different photographers I come across on various online sites but most of all what drives me on are the insects and animals I photograph, being able to see the detail and beauty they all have and especially new subjects I have not photographed before, it always amazes me.
+I am inspired by lots of different photographers I come across on various online sites but most of all what drives me on are the insects and animals I photograph, being able to see the detail and beauty they all have an especially new subjects I have not photographed before, it always amazes me.